-Sift through the tea box at your favorite spa, and you’re bound to find teas like chamomile, lemon balm, rose, and peppermint.
-No surprise, as these herbal teas are one of life’s most simple and soothing pleasures.
-Creating a ritual out of steeping tea is comforting, relaxing, and instantly grounding.
-Despite their modern-day wellness allure, calming teas are nothing new.
+Sift through the tea box at your favorite spa, and you’re bound to find options like chamomile, lemon balm, rose, and peppermint.
+But no surprise—herbal teas are one of life’s most simple and soothing pleasures.
+While creating a tea ritual is both comforting and grounding, calming teas are nothing new.
 For centuries, communities across the globe have celebrated the relaxing and tranquil qualities of tea.
 Tea is central in family gatherings, entertaining guests, and formal ceremonies.
 Ready to unwind?
 Read on to get your steep on.
-These are the best teas for stress relief.
+These are the best teas for anxiety and stress relief.

 What this means for herbal teas: They don’t stem from the Camellia sinensis.
 Instead, they’re typically a blend of spices, leaves, roots, dried flowers, fruit, bark, etc. Herbal teas are delicious, complex, and healing.
 There’s an expanse of flavors and options.
 However, they don’t technically come from the tea plant itself.

 What is herbal tea?

 Herbal tea is a beverage made from an infusion or decoction.
 A decoction is a method of extraction.
 Think boiling herbal or plant material.
 These infusions contain herbs, spices, or other plant materials.
 The more the merrier: Dried herbs, fruits, seeds, and roots are fair game.
 Steeped together, they make up deeply complex flavors and hues.
 Some herbal blends contain actual tea, although those aren’t as common.
 Varieties include ginger, ginseng, hibiscus, jasmine, rose hip, mint, rooibos (red tea), chamomile, and echinacea.
 Depending on the plant(s) used, they all have varying chemical compositions.
 You’ll find many of these ingredients in the best teas for stress relief.